dkoester306/IGME-330-Project2/README.md

 To Do List:
 - radius size dropdown
 - rating start dropdown limiter
+- Display yelp starts for review in place of numbers.
 - save last search term in the browser local storage (firebase)
 - Add html tag that says "searching" between seaching overhead time
 - option to disable circle